Autism: Other features

-Skill profile

-Autistic people often show a "spiky skills profile", with strong abilities in some areas and weaker abilities in others.
-Some autistic people show unusual or notable abilities, ranging from splinter skills (such as memorization of trivia) to rare talents in mathematics, music, or artistic reproduction, which in exceptional cases are considered a part of the savant syndrome.
-Some autistic people demonstrate strengths in perception and attention relative to the general population.

-Caregivers

-Families who care for an autistic child often experience greater stress.
-Parents may struggle to understand their child and to find appropriate care options.
-Affiliate stigma can also reduce quality of life, where negative attitudes toward the autistic child are extended to those close to them.
-Family members who are themselves autistic may be better able to understand the autistic child.

 Causes

 The exact causes of autism are unknown, with genetics likely being the largest contributing factor.
 It was long presumed a single cause at the genetic, cognitive, and neural levels underpinned the social and non-social features, but autism is increasingly thought to be a complex condition with distinct, often co-occurring, causes for its core aspects.
 It is unlikely that autism has a single cause; research has identified many factors as potential contributors, including genetics, prenatal and perinatal (shortly after birth) history, neuroanatomical anomalies, changing social demands in the workplace or in school, and environmental influences.
+Changing social demands in education and the workplace may also exacerbate adaptive difficulties, leading to higher rates of diagnosis.
 It is possible to identify general factors but difficult to determine specific ones.
 Research into causes is complex due to challenges in identifying distinct biological subgroups in the autistic population.
-In April 2025, Robert F. Kennedy Jr. launched a nationwide autism registry in the U.S. "to find the cause of autism".
-He suggested merging government health data, data from wearable technology, genetic data, and geographic data with insurance claims.